 - Acted as junior counsel on behalf of the employer in relation to a £200m dispute over an NEC3 contract concerning the construction of a metropolitan railway, including a pre-action application for specific disclosure.

-- Acted as sole counsel in a dispute concerning the conversion works at the London Stadium in Stratford.
+- Acted as sole counsel in a dispute concerning the conversion works at the London Stadium in Stratford following the London 2012 Olympics.

 - Acted as sole counsel on behalf of a supermarket roofing sub-contractor defending and bringing multiple contract, tort and restitutionary cross-claims against the main contractor, employer and specialist designer.
 David also advised on a number of complex limitation issues throughout.